reskillamericans/website/content/faq/index.md

 <hr>

+{{% if-equal enroll false %}}

+### When can I enroll in the next {{< term cohort >}}?

+We have not yet set a firm date for our 2022 session but are planning to begin in the Spring of 2022.
+This web site will be updated with an enrollment form as soon as we have opened enrollment.

+{{% /if-equal %}}

 ### What do I need to be a part of the program?

 You need a computer with internet access, a passion to learn, determination to